bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 Not only can we tell where the part is, we can tell how it relates to other parts by comparing the fields.
 We can add automatic differentiation, tolerance stack-up, and topological fields to harmonize previously unconnected disciplines.
 To evaluate fitness, we can bring AI workhorses such as [Monte Carlo techniques](https://www.cs.cmu.edu/~kmcrane/Projects/WalkOnStars/) and [quadrature like Intact's](https://intact-solutions.com/) to the table to build fully differentiable engineering models.

 We can layer these fields to allow different stakeholders to overlay information in new ways.
 We can even relate radically different CAD models through their similarities with or without heavy-handed top-down relationships.
-We can understand and create transformations between different stakeholders' disparate design intent perspective of only vaguely related topology.
+We can understand and create transformations between different stakeholders' disparate design intent perspectives of only vaguely related topology.

 ![Stakeholders](/assets/blog/Geometry-as-Code/stakeholders.png){: style="width: 85%; display: block; margin-left: auto; margin-right: auto"}